Polyscias scutellaria 'Fabian'

 Feed every four waters during the growing period and every six in the autumn and winter, using a 'Houseplant' labelled fertiliser.
 Avoid over-supplementation as a combination of excess fertiliser salts and burning roots will significantly affect its overall health.

 If you still can't find the answer to your specific houseplant problem, book a 1-to-1 video call with Joe Bagley to point you in the right direction today.

-Inconsistent watering which involves droughts and prolonged water-logging will not be accepted by a Polyscias, resulting in root rot, foliage decline and stunted growth.
-For those that are grown in brightly lit spots, only allow a third of the soil to dry out in between waterings, with darker locations allowing over half.
+Inconsistent watering which involves droughts and then subsequent water-logging will not be accepted by a Polyscias, resulting in root rot, foliage decline and stunted growth.
 If you're a forgetful gardener, set up a watering-rota so that it prompts you to re-hydrate efficiently.

 Root rot is another common issue among specimens sat in too dark environments with prolonged soil moisture.
 Symptoms include rapidly yellowing older leaves, flaky bark that can be pulled from the stem, mouldy soil, stunted growth and a rotten brown base.
 Take the plant out of the pot and inspect health below the soil line.
 If the roots sport a yellow tinge, you're good to go, but if they're brown and mushy, action must be taken immediately.
 More information about addressing root rot can be found on this link.